When sharing data, it is important to consider how you will make your data available. The two main options for making your data available are to:

 - Are simply uploaded and hosted on a server

 - Does not contain real time, or necessarily up to date data.
-The timeliness of your data for users depends on how frequently you are able to update the snapshots.
+The timeliness of your data for users depends on how frequently you can update the snapshots.

 Cannot be filtered before download and so the full extract needs to be downloaded before any relevant data can be extracted or used.